 In a nutshell, practicing radical self-acceptance mind self compassion with true gratitude for one’s own strengths and talents.
 (If you don’t know what those are, I would be happy to help you do some serious self-discovery.)

-If you relate to this, begin to practice radical self-acceptance naturally gives rise to many new true beliefs about who we are and what we are meant to become.
-I empower change in my life through continuously cultivating true beliefs and rejecting false ones in order to be the truest version of me possible on any given day.
-I do this for the people I love and for myself in order to love those people even better.
+Practicing radical self-acceptance naturally gives rise to cultivating true beliefs about who we are and what we are meant to move toward and become.
+The Lord gives me this graciousness for myself as I empower change in my life through continuously cultivating true beliefs and rejecting false ones in order to be the truest version of myself possible on any given day.
+I do this for myself and the people I love in order to love those people even better.